john-rocky/CoreML-Models/README.md

 # CoreML-Models
 Converted CoreML Models

+# How to get the model
+You can get the model converted to CoreML format from the link of Google drive.
+See the section below for how to use it in Xcode.

 **Image Classifier**
 | Google Drive Link | Size | Original Project |
 | ------------- | ------------- | ------------- |